Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 View of two people holding hands on a stone path with a heart shape drawn in white chalk, overlookin.

 1. Rent a car immediately from the harbour (or airport)!
 It will save you a bunch of money and give you much more freedom to explore beaches and villages across Paros.
 One-way transfers island-wide can be overpriced (we paid EUR 40 for a 15-minute transfer from the ferry to Naoussa).
+We rented via Discover Cars, which I use to compare and find the best deals.

 2. Choose accommodation based on the vibe you want: Parikia is convenient and lively, while Naoussa feels more romantic and atmospheric at night.
 For honeymooners, a harbour-view stay in Naoussa or a boutique hotel just outside town often strikes the best balance between charm and quiet.